thomasloven/lovelace-auto-entities/README.md

 - `first` and `count` can be used to only display `<count>` entities, starting with the `<first>` (starts with 0).

 ## Entity options
+In the `options:` option of the filters, it's possible to dynamically build the value based on the entity by specify a mapping with a `from` option.
+This creates the value based on an entity property.
+This can be useful for example to rename entities (see below for an example).
+The available options are:

+- `from:` **Required.** The name of the entity property (for example `entity_id`, `state`, `attribute.friendly_name`, etc.) to use.
+- `match`: Regex to search for (optionally enclosed in `/`)
+- `replace`: Replacement matched value, use `$1`, `$2` to reference captured groups.

-In the `options:` option of the filters, the string `this.entity_id` will be replaced with the matched entity_id.
-Useful for service calls - see below.
+Furthermore, as a shorthand the string `this.entity_id` will be replaced with the matched entity_id in every value as well - see below.

 ## Examples